boardgameio/boardgame.io/docs/tutorial.md

 ```

 !> The bot uses [MCTS](http://www.baeldung.com/java-monte-carlo-tree-search) under the
 hood to explore the game tree and find good moves.
+The default uses 1000 iterations per
+move, which isn't sufficient to create a bullet-proof tic-tac-toe player.
+This can be
+configured to adjust the bot strength.

 The framework will come bundled with a few different bot algorithms, and an advanced
 version of MCTS that will allow you to specify a set of objectives to optimize for.